 Terms of the award

-14th Edition of the IOPD Award for “Best Practice in Citizen Participation” implemented by local governments
+16th edition of the IOPD Award “Best Practice in Citizen Participation”

-The goal of this Award is to acknowledge the innovative experiences that are being implemented by local governments in the field of participatory democracy.
+The goal of this Award is to acknowledge experiences that are being implemented by local and regional governments in the field of participatory democracy.
 Moreover, our aim is also to provide these practices with visibility in a more direct way, bringing them to the attention of other local governments so that they can be copied, and also in order to promote networking.

-In this edition the awards will be evaluated by a Jury of Experts, after passing through an initial appraisal stage by all of the IOPD members, via the online participatory platform.
+The nominations will be evaluated by a Jury of experts, after passing through an initial appraisal stage by all of the IOPD members, via the online participatory platform.
 The purpose of this initial stage is, on the one hand, to provide all of the proposals with a certain visibility and, on the other, to find out the opinions of our members with regard to the different practices submitted.

-- Applications may be submitted by those local, municipal and supra-municipal governments that are member of the IOPD and that have promoted a participatory democracy experience on a local scale.
+- Applications may be submitted by those local, supra-local and regional governments that are members of the IOPD and that have promoted a participatory democracy experience on a local or regional scale.

-- The implementation of the experiences must have begun in the period 2018-2019.
+- All the experiences must have started to be applied during the period 2019-February 2022.